© 2012 • Sabin Vaccine Institute • 2000 Pennsylvania Ave, NW, Suite 7100 • Washington, DC 20006 • t. (202) 842-5025

-HHVI is focused on developing and testing a vaccine to prevent moderate to severe hookworm infection in children younger than 10-years-old living in endemic areas.
-The goal is to reduce the anemia, delayed physical growth, and impaired cognitive development caused by the hookworm infection.
+The Human Hookworm Vaccine Initiative (HHVI) has identified and produced several candidates for potential use as a vaccine.
+HHVI is focused on developing and testing a vaccine to prevent moderate to severe hookworm infection in children younger than 10 years old living in endemic areas.
+The goal is to reduce the anemia, delayed physical growth and impaired cognitive development caused by hookworm infection.

 Currently, two lead candidate antigens are being developed to stimulate the human immune system to produce antibodies that inhibit parasite blood feeding: Na-GST-1 and Na-APR-1.

 Na-GST-1: Phase 1 clinical testing of the Na-GST-1 hookworm vaccine began in January 2012.
 Currently, clinical trials are being carried out in Minas Gerais, Brazil and Washington, DC.

 Na-APR-1: Na-APR-1 has also shown protection against adult hookworm in preclinical studies.
 Clinical testing began in September 2013.